-Click on a word below to view its definition.
+Click a word or term to view its definition.

-Investment options where the allocation of funds into the underlying investments depends on the age of the beneficiary.
+An investment option where the allocation of money in the underlying investments depend on the age of the beneficiary.

-A fee assessed against the total assets in an account as a percentage of the account value.
+A fee assessed against the total funds in an account as a percentage of the account value.

 The person specified on the Account Agreement for whom the account is being opened and whose qualified higher education expenses are expected to be paid from the account.

-Contributed funds that have cleared the contributor’s bank.
-Collected funds are available for withdrawal or an internal fund transfer to another UESP account.
-See also Uncollected Funds.
+Contributed money that has cleared the contributor’s bank.
+Collected money is available for withdrawal or an internal fund transfer to another UESP account.
+See also Uncollected Money.

 The Customized Age-Based and Customized Static investment options.
-Account owners/agents who invest in these investment options take the full responsibility to design their own customized asset allocation from the available underlying investments.
-See also Age-Based Investment Options and Static Investment Options.
+An account owner/agent who invests in a customized investment option takes the full responsibility to design their own customized asset allocation from the available underlying investments.
+See also Age-Based Investment Option and Static Investment Option.

 An asset-based fee charged against an investment and netted against the performance of the investment, usually by a mutual fund company.